notiz-dev/scully-plugins/plugins/rss/README.md

 | `contributor` | `authors`                     |
 | `date`        | `updatedAt` \|  `publishedAt` |

-Your content should have the following frontmatter in your scully content:
+Your content should have the following front matter in your scully content:

 ```
 ---